 served with Roquefort yogurt dip

-Tip: Try this same sauce on Roasted Cauliflower Bits to give vegetarian lovers the flavour of chicken wings – without the meat!
+Tip: Try this same sauce on Roasted Cauliflower Bites to give vegetarian lovers the flavour of chicken wings – without the meat!

 Pulled Pork Sliders